Seraph of the End: Anime

 An anime television series adaptation was announced on August 28, 2014, and aired on April 4, 2015.
 The series has 24 episodes.
 It is produced by Wit Studio, directed by Daisuke Tokudo, and written by Hiroshi Seko.
 Additionally, the original manga's writer, Takaya Kagami, personally drafted the original story for episodes with material not yet serialized in the manga and supervised the scripts until the anime's final episode.
 On December 12, 2014, it was announced the series would be split into two parts (quarters of the year).
 The first half (12 episodes) aired from April to June 2015, and the second half aired from October to December 2015.
 The series premiered on Tokyo MX, MBS, TV Aichi, and BS11 at their respective time slots.
 NBCUniversal Entertainment Japan released the first 12 episodes on Blu-ray and DVD formats in Japan starting on June 24, 2015, across four volumes.
 A six-minute omake anime special adapted from the omake featured in the original manga was included in each Blu-ray/DVD volume titled Seraph of the Endless (終わらないセラフ, Owaranai Serafu).

 On March 31, 2015, it was announced that Funimation has licensed the series for streaming and its home video release in North America.
 Hulu also streamed the series.
-On May 13, Funimation announced that the English broadcast dub will stream every Wednesday at 8:30 p.m.
+On May 13, Funimation announced that the English broadcast dub would stream every Wednesday at 8:30 p.m.
 EDT on its "Dubble Talk" streaming block.
 In the United Kingdom, the English dub was broadcast on Viceland, beginning February 15, 2018.

-An OAD bundled with volume 11 of the original manga titled Seraph of the End: Vampire Shahal (終わりのセラフ 吸血鬼シャハル, Owari no Serafu: Kyūketsuki Shaharu) was released on May 2, 2016.
+An original animation DVD (OAD) bundled with volume 11 of the original manga titled Seraph of the End: Vampire Shahal (終わりのセラフ 吸血鬼シャハル, Owari no Serafu: Kyūketsuki Shaharu) was released on May 2, 2016.
 It was first screened at the Jump Special Anime Festa 2015 event in November 2015.

 Hiroyuki Sawano produced and co-composed the music, as well as the opening and ending themes, "X.U." and "scaPEGoat", respectively, with Takafumi Wada, Asami Tachibana, and Megumi Shiraishi.
 As part of Sawano's vocal song project "SawanoHiroyuki[nZk]", for the first 12 episodes, the opening song is performed by SawanoHiroyuki[nZk]:Gemie, while the ending song is performed by SawanoHiroyuki[nZk]:Yosh.
 Both themes were released in Japan on a CD on May 20, 2015.

 Video games

-A PlayStation Vita strategy game, titled Owari no Seraph: Unmei no Hajimari (終わりのセラフ 運命の始まり), was released by Bandai Namco Entertainment and Activision on December 17, 2015.
+A PlayStation Vita strategy game, titled Owari no Seraph: Unmei no Hajimari (終わりのセラフ 運命の始まり), was released by Bandai Namco Entertainment on December 17, 2015.

 BNEI also released a smartphone game titled Seraph of the End: Bloody Blades (終わりのセラフ BLOODY BLADES, Owari no Seraph: Bloody Blades) on September 28, 2015.